Fidelity Advantage Bitcoin ETF et al.

 2. The Representative Manager is registered as an investment fund manager in Ontario, Québec and Newfoundland and Labrador, as a portfolio manager in each of the Jurisdictions, as a commodity trading manager in Ontario and as a mutual fund dealer in each of the Jurisdictions.

-3. The Representative Manager will be the trustee, manager and portfolio adviser of the Representative Fund.
+3. The Representative Manager is the trustee, manager and portfolio adviser of the Representative Fund.

 4. The Representative Manager is part of the Fidelity group of companies known globally as Fidelity Investments.